WW-Digital/GRDB-xcframework/README.md

 - Fix inclusion of tvOS
 - Add debug symbols to final xcframework
 - Separate fastlane config into own file, then can move the lane into the MobileFastFile
-- Create nightly task to chek latest published version of 3rd party library
+- Create nightly task to check latest published version of 3rd party library
 - Make it work with SPM